gregjacobs/js-to-ts-converter/README.md

 For #2 above, the utility basically looks at any `this` property accessed by a JS class, and fills in the appropriate TypeScript property declarations.
-Example `.js` source file (input):
+Take this `.js` input source file as an example:

 ```
 class Super {